Information for Instructors at PHS

 Two of the five regular classrooms have a sink.

-Two classrooms and the fellowship hall have a piano.
+Two classrooms and the Fellowship Hall have a piano.

 Three classrooms are approximately 23x20 feet (including the room with a sink and stove), one is closer to 20x20 feet, and one is about 14x16 feet (and has the other sink).

 Additional equipment should be supplied by the instructor, including bowls, utensils, and cleaning supplies.
-(Instructors may require students to supply some or all of their tools.)
+(Instructors may also require students to supply some or all of their tools.)

-It is helpful if proposals can include information about physical space needs such as access to a sink, stove, piano, larger floor space, etc.
+Proposals should include information about physical space needs such as access to a sink, stove, piano, larger floor space, etc.

 Tables are standard plastic-topped 6x2½-foot banquet tables.
 Depending on the preferred room layout and tabletop space needed by students, tables can seat between 2 to 6 students.